 Fun Facts about the Trinidad Olive Tarantula

-- The Trinidad Olive Tarantulas’s name has Greek roots that are somewhat ambiguous, like “New complete strength” or “new complete energy” to “new complete nipple.”
+- The Trinidad Olive Tarantulas’s name has Greek roots that are somewhat ambiguous, like “New complete strength” or “new complete energy”.
 It’s possible that incei refers to a person or a place.

 - This is one of the few species that comes in two entirely distinct color forms.
-The TOT has a gold form and an olive form, and you can get both in the same egg sac.
+It has a gold form and an olive form, and you can get both in the same egg sac.

 - Due to their stripes pattern brought together by a “Bumble Bee” pattern on the abdomen, some hobbyists give these the nickname “Bumble Bee Tarantula”.